 Folks on Facebook's Botetourt County Genealogy page helped me solve a family mystery, too, by providing an obituary for a great-aunt who died mysteriously and then telling me where to find info about her cause of death, cholera morbus.

-When I posted on my FB page about my great-aunt on the anniversary of her death, a couple of my cousins discussed the mystery with me--a family secret that Pearl's sisters would never discuss.
+When I posted on my FB page about my great-aunt Pearl Nace on the anniversary of her mysterious death in 1911, a couple of my cousins discussed the mystery with me--a family secret that Pearl's sisters would never discuss.
 One cousin said I should write a book about it.
-I said it wasn’t enough for a book, but it was enough for a scene in a book.
+I said it wasn't enough for a book, but it was enough for a scene in a book.
 So the mystery--and speculation on what might have happened-- inspired the fictionalized account in Them That Go.

 Q. Why did you use a door on the cover?

 A. One of the main themes of the novel is staying and going.
 Some characters in the book stayed, and some left.
 The door is both a way in (to stay) or a way out (to go).
 The door on the cover is the front door of the cabin on Smith Farm, which my grandparents bought in the early 1900s and which I know own.